pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 ### Does it work?

- Let's test if everything is working properly.
-First, create a user.
+ Let's see how everything works.
  Start the rails console in the application's root directory:
 ```bash
 rails c